 When it comes to reaching a potential audience and building the market reach, brands have two popular options: listing their products on a digital commerce platform such as Sekel Tech or listing them on a marketplace (like Amazon).

 While Sekel Tech’s all-in-one D2C marketing platform offers several benefits (such as controlling the entire purchase and delivery process, acquiring customers, and ensuring customer satisfaction), brands will not only save on listing expenses on third-party marketplaces but also have direct access to their customers and can drive conversion.
 Sekel Tech helps D2C brands to have access to first-party data by being closer to their target audience.
 In contrast, marketplace listings incur the listing cost.
 The main thing is in this option you don’t have access to first-party data that can be useful for your marketing campaign.

-Sekel Tech gives your business real-time inventory management and seamless integration to deliver a flawless end-to-end customer experience.
-It helps increase visibility and revenue, improve conversion rates, and streamline, resulting in higher profit margins.
+Sekel Tech offers direct to customer marketing solutions that give your business real-time inventory management and seamless integration to deliver a flawless end-to-end customer experience.
+It helps increase visibility and revenue, improve conversion rates, and streamline direct-to-customer marketing, resulting in higher profit margins.